 The Bird Cage draws from the man and woman.
 The artist might have referenced black-and-white images of the original paintings and thus the variation in clothing colors on the reproduction, but that’s just a guess.

 In conclusion, researching this Rococo reproduction painting was a fun project.

 Antiques on the Farmington in Collinsville, Connecticut had this fairly large Transitional Louis XV/Louis XVI Rococo frame reproduction.
 First of all this frame does not appear to be old, but it has the look and feel of the Rococo period.
 The Rococo “transitional” period lasted from c.1760 to c.1770, for those interested in knowing when in history you might have seen an original transition frame similar to this one.

 Rococo Frame Reproduction

-The most noteworthy Rococo style features are the oval sight, elaborate corner foliate cartouches and swept sides and back.
-There is also a nice contrast between the antiqued gold ornamentation and the faux wood finish on the inner portions of the frame.
-Yet, in my experience I have not come across an authentic frame like this with contrasting gold and wood areas.
+The most noteworthy Rococo-style features on this reproduction are the oval sight, elaborate corner foliate cartouches and swept sides and back.
+A nice contrast between the antiqued gold ornamentation and the faux wood finish on the inner portions of the frame are visible.
+In my experience however, I have not come across an authentic frame like this with different gold and wood areas.

-In conclusion, I like this frame despite it being newer.
-The mirror could be removed and a formal oil portrait would go nicely with this style of frame.
-(There was another frame in the Neoclassical style that we found, check it out here.)
+In conclusion, I like this Transitional Louis XV/Louis XVI Rococo frame reproduction despite it being newer.
+A formal oil portrait would go nicely with this style of frame, with the mirror removed.
+(We also found a Neoclassical Louis XVI or Neoclassical Empire Frame.)